Dealing with Light Nuisance

 If you are being disturbed by artificial light and know where it's coming from it is sensible to speak to the person responsible first and try to resolve the problem in a friendly way.

-If this approach fails, you should talk to the Enforcement Response team who will investigate your complaint and first try to resolve the matter informally.
-See the contact section below to find out how to contact the Enforcement Response team.
+If this approach fails, you should talk to the Enforcement Response Team who will investigate your complaint and first try to resolve the matter informally.
+See the contact the Enforcement Response Team for more details.

 For more information on light nuisance visit the DEFRA website (see the external links section below).

 Some types of premises require high levels of light for safety and/or security reasons.
 Consequently, the legislation does not apply to artificial light from the following premises: